 test – name of the directory

-With above command our currently working directory is test under our new hosting server.
-Now it’s time to login to your WPEngine hosting via sFTP and copy the archive.zip file to new hosting.
+With above command, our current working directory is test under our new hosting server.
+Now it’s time to log in to your WPEngine hosting via sFTP and copy the archive.zip file to new hosting.
 In my case, WPEngine team has created a directory call _wpeprivate and put my compressed wp-content folder with name archive.zip

 Logging into WPEngine hosting with sFTP